onekiloparsec/SwiftAA/README.md

 [VSOP87](https://en.wikipedia.org/wiki/VSOP_(planets)) framework, and includes the complete support for the ELP/MPP02 theory.
 Thus, SwiftAA, thanks to AA+, is the most complete and accurate collection of algorithms for all things astronomical in Swift.

-But **SwiftAA provides modern APIs**, taking advantage of the expressiveness of Swift and its various modern syntax elements, making it fun and easy of use.
+But **SwiftAA provides more modern and a lot more readable APIs**, taking advantage of the expressiveness of Swift and its various syntax elements, making it fun and easy of use.
 In fact, you simply can't use AA+ without having the AA book.
-While SwiftAA is precisely made to be accessible by anyone without the AA book.
+While SwiftAA is precisely made to be accessible by anyone.
 Additional functions and algorithms are added to improve even more  the completeness and ease of use.
 In particular, **SwiftAA provides units safety** a lot stronger compared to C++ APIs.